 We believe that vonapanitase may improve the outcomes associated with angioplasty procedures, resulting in prolonged intervention-free patency while reducing the need for implantation of a permanent stent.
 We submitted an IND for vonapanitase as a treatment for PAD patients on April 9, 2012.
 Our initial PAD clinical trial was a Phase 1, open-label, dose-escalation safety/technical feasibility trial in 14 patients undergoing balloon angioplasty of the superficial femoral or popliteal arteries in the leg above the knee.
 Following successful angioplasty, patients were treated with vonapanitase via an FDA-cleared, drug-delivery catheter that allows vonapanitase to be administered locally in the outer layer of the vessel wall.
 Patients were followed for up to 12 months.
 The study met its stated objectives, as data indicated that catheter-based treatment with vonapanitase was generally well-tolerated and technically feasible.
 In the fourth quarter of 2016, we initiated another Phase 1 study of vonapanitase delivered via a drug-delivery catheter in symptomatic PAD patients undergoing angioplasty of an artery below the knee.
-We expect to complete the enrollment and treatment of 24 patients before the end of 2018 in this Phase 1 study and to follow each of these patients for period of up to seven months.
+We completed the enrollment and treatment of 24 patients before the end of 2018 in this Phase 1 study.
+We expect to follow each of these patients for period of up to seven months.
+We expect to enroll up to an additional 16 patients in this study before the end of 2019 and to follow each of these patients for a period of up to seven months.